tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what things bring you the most pleasure now as compared to when you were a youth?
 - what things frighten you now as compared to when you were a youth?
 - what three things did you consider becoming when deciding on college or a career?
+- are you happy with the profession you chose? why or why not?

 - what did you find the most rewarding about being parent?